 Fortunately, there are plenty of things that you can do to avert this disaster, as long as you act fast enough.
 In the next section, we’ll review a step-by-step playbook you can implement in response to a suspected phishing attack.

 Again, time is of the essence when dealing with a phishing attack.
-The sooner you act and complete the steps above, the greater your chances of minimizing any damage.
+The sooner you take action and complete the steps above, the greater your chances of minimizing any damage.

 How phishing attacks can be prevented?